Do you think you can help me figure this one out?

 I have always been fascinated by what drives people, what motivates them.
 I want answers.
 I want to know why people do what they do.

-I want to know why some people are still eating crap on the regular.
+I want to know why some people get stuck in bad eating habits and despite their intentions end up going through the drive through on the regular.

-So, it’s 2015.
-Considering the age that we live in, it’s hard to plead ignorance when defending our unhealthy eating habits.
+Does it come down to lack of education when defending our unhealthy eating habits?
 Information is readily at our fingertips.
 On top of that, many of us read the read the health labels on our food, read the news reports, and watch the documentaries on how food affects our bodies.
+Many of us have the knowledge and the tools available to eat healthier, but still don’t.

-There have been a few arguments put forward regarding the explanation behind a consistently junky diet.
+There have been a few arguments made regarding the explanation behind a consistently junky diet.

 The first one that comes to mind is that healthy eating is more expensive.
 Is this true?
 Yes.
 But to put this into context, we need to ask how much more expensive it really is.
 This report indicates that eating healthy isn’t too much more expensive; in fact it only costs an extra $1.50 per day.
 And I’m a big believer that if you plan your meals right and keep your eyes open for deals, that its really pretty much on par.

 The second argument used quite frequently is convenience.
 But this isn’t the 90’s anymore!
-Most convenient food vendors and fast food joints offer healthier options, you just have to know what they are (skip the ceaser salad by the way, you might as well get the burger).
+Most convenient food vendors and fast food joints offer healthier options, you just have to know what they are.
 I enjoyed this article on Buzz Feed because it breaks down healthier options at some of the most popular fast food restaurants.

 Eating healthy is medicine.
 It fuels the body properly and reduces the chance of illness.
 A healthy diet means you will ingest the nutrients required to keep you operating at your best.
 And if that isn’t enough, eating healthy is also a preventative measure against: